pushme-pullyou/pushme-pullyou.github.io/tootoo-templates/README.md

 * Basic html templates with sliding menu, css selection, markdown capability and frequently used pages
 * No dependencies apart from CSS files
-	* Uses Bootswatch and other sources for free themes for Bootstrap
+	* Uses Bootswatch and other CSS sources for free themes for Bootstrap
 	* Using the themes is as easy as downloading a CSS file and replacing the one that comes with Bootstrap.
 	* You can also hotlink the themes via CDN at BootstrapCDN